Climate and Average Weather Year Round in Magnolia Texas, United States

 Daylight saving time (DST) is observed in Magnolia during 2022, starting in the spring on March 13, lasting 7.8 months, and ending in the fall on November 6.

 Sunrise & Sunset with Twilight and Daylight Saving Time in Magnolia

 The figure below presents a compact representation of key lunar data for 2022.
 The horizontal axis is the day, the vertical axis is the hour of the day, and the colored areas indicate when the moon is above the horizon.
 The vertical gray bars (new Moons) and blue bars (full Moons) indicate key Moon phases.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Magnolia experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 6.5 months, from April 11 to October 28, during which time the comfort level is muggy, oppressive, or miserable at least 27% of the time.
-The muggiest day of the year is July 23, with muggy conditions 97% of the time.
+The month with the most muggy days in Magnolia is July, with 30.1 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable